Texas People Search Finding People in Texas

 Solution: Using the Texas Secretary of State business entity search, he found the company's official filing information.
 The Statement of Information form included the colleague's name as CEO with a business address.
 A letter sent to this address reached his colleague, who was surprised but pleased to reconnect.

 Key Insight: Industry-specific databases are often more effective than general people-search directories in Texas's tech community.
-Business filings with the Secretary of State contain reliable contact information even for privacy-conscious individuals.
+Business filings with the Secretary of State contain reliable contact information even for privacy-conscious people.

 Case Study #3: Finding a Relative Through Texas Historical Records